Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-styling/index.md

 - There are hundred of CSS commands we can use to style our HTML.

-- Covering all of them would be time consuming and ineffecient.
+- Covering all of them would be time consuming and inefficient.

-- We have a great resource we can reference when ever we need to find the correct CSS command.
+- We have a great resource we can reference whenever we need to find the correct CSS command.

 [W3Schools](https://www.w3schools.com/css/default.asp) Do not be afraid to experiment with as many CSS commands as you can.